Samuel Brady: Death of brother James at hands of Indians

 Much of Samuel's zeal for fighting and, indeed killing, Indians doubtlessly originated in the deaths at their hands of his brother, James Brady on August 8, 1778, and his father, Captain John Brady in close succession on April 11, 1779.
 As the story goes, James Brady had a full head of handsome red hair, which, as was the custom of the day, he wore long and tied up at the back.
 James Brady and others, had his hair "done up" by a Mrs. Buckalow.
 "He was lively and full of nonsense, and she said to him, 'Ah, Jim, I fear the Indians will get this red scalp of yours yet.'
 'If they do', he replied, 'it will make a bright light on a dark night'.
 In less than a week he fell a prey to the tomahawk, and the savages held his scalp as a trophy."

 The Indians killed the family of a Peter Smith on June 10, 1778.
 His farm was on the banks of Bull Run, close to present day Williamsport, Pennsylvania.
 Men were sent from Fort Muncy to help him bring in his crop.
 A corporal and a party of three militia men were also sent from Fort Muncy to protect them all.
 James Brady was in this party of soldiers and was, as the bravest among them, selected their "captain", as was the custom when no commissioned officer was present.
 Four of their party returned to Fort Muncy that night.
 In the morning, the Indians attacked the remaining party under the cover of the morning fog.

 Miraculously, young James survived this attack.
 He made it to a cabin where their aged cook, Jerome Vanness was hiding.
 Vanness dressed James' wounds as best he could, refusing James's request that he flee for his own life.
 He returned James' rifle and, at James request, took him to the river bank.
 A relief force arrived from Fort Muncy the next morning.
 James, believing them to be Indians returning, jumped up with his rifle, ready to battle them.
 They took him to the home of his mother, Mary Quigley Brady in Sunbury, Pennsylvania by boat.
 She rushed to the river to meet them.
-The grief of this hardened frontier woman was reported to have been "pitable to behold."
+The grief of this hardened frontier woman was reported to have been "pitiable to behold."
 James Brady only lasted five days after his arrival at his mother's home.
 He finally succumbed to his wounds on August 13, 1778.
 Samuel Brady rushed home, but arrived after his brother's death.
 However, he swore he would avenge his brother's death.
 Unfortunately, the location of James' grave, supposed to have been near Fort Augusta, Pennsylvania, has been long forgotten.
 Belle Swope says, "He was deeply mourned for he was a great favorite with all who knew him."